- Rick Haythornthwaite (Chairman)

 Fionnuala is a Fellow of the Institute of Chartered Accountants in Ireland.
 She holds an MA in Music and Mathematics from Trinity College Dublin and her interests in the arts and arts education extend across music, dance, literature and theatre.

-David Kershaw set up M&C Saatchi together with Maurice and Charles Saatchi, Bill Muirhead and Jeremy Sinclair David in 1995 and he has been the Group CEO for 18 years.
+David Kershaw set up M&C Saatchi together with Maurice and Charles Saatchi, Bill Muirhead and Jeremy Sinclair in 1995 and he has been the Group CEO for 18 years.
 Before that, he had worked at Saatchi & Saatchi UK for more than 20 years and became its Chairman and CEO in 1994.
-M&C Saatchi is the third largest advertising agency in the UK.
-He was Director of the London Philharmonic Orchestra from 1988 to 1992 and he is currently Chairman of the Cultural Leadership Programme and a Trustee of Creative and Cultural Skills.

-Maggie Semple is the Chief Executive of The Experience Corps, a company that provides strategic advice and research to the public and private sectors.
+Maggie Semple is the Chief Executive of The Experience Corps, a company that provides strategic advice and research to the private sectors in culture change, senior leadership development, ethics and inclusion.
+Maggie is also the founder of MSL, a style and fashion business.

 As well being a school inspector and a deputy head teacher she is a former Civil Service Commissioner, Director of the Learning Experience at the New Millennium Experience Company Ltd, and Director of Education and Training at the Arts Council of England.
 Maggie has also served on a number of Government and EU task groups concerned with learning and development and was previously the UK representative on a number of programmes based in Brussels.
 In 2001 Maggie was awarded an OBE for her services to education in the UK.